 How to Apply - Transfer

 Would you like to transfer credits from a previous university and continue your education at AUBG?
 We welcome transfer students and appreciate their contribution to AUBG through maturity and fresh appreciation of the AUBG advantages.
-To evaluate your talent and academic potential, we give careful consideration to all of your documents, paying special attention to your TOEFL scores, school and university grades, as well as the interview.
+To evaluate your talent and academic potential, we give careful consideration to all of your documents, school and university grades, the interview, and more.

 Online Application Form

 You may also use the CommonApp.
 Please do not submit more than one application.

 Write an essay, which will help the AUBG Admissions Committee become acquainted with you, understand your motivation to attend AUBG and determine how well you can express yourself.
 The essay should be on one of the following topics: